Shifeng, Zhuzhou

 Shifeng District (石峰区 (石峰區, Shífēng Qū, stone peak)) is one of four urban districts of Zhuzhou City, Hunan province, China.
 It is named after the Shifeng Park, which lies on the south of the district and the northern bank of the Xiang River.

-Located in the north western region of the city proper and on the northern shoreside of the Xiang River, the district is bordered to the north by Yuhua District of Changsha and Liuyang City, to the east by Hetang and Lusong Districts, across the Xiang river to the south by Tianyuan District, to the west by Yuetang District of Xiangtan.
+Located in the north western region of the city proper and on the northern shoreside of the Xiang River, the district is bordered to the north by Yuhua District of Changsha and Liuyang City, to the east by Hetang and Lusong Districts, across the Xiang river to the south by Tianyuan District, and to the west by Yuetang District of Xiangtan.
 Shifeng District covers 191 km2, as of 2015, it had a permanent resident population of 323,500.
 The district has 6 subdistricts and a town under its jurisdiction.

+History

+On May 31, 1997, the State Council approved (State letter [1997] No. 40): the establishment of Shifeng District, the jurisdiction of the former North District of the ringing of Shiling, Qingshuitang and the former East District of the Tianxin 3 streets, the former suburb of Longtupu Town (excluding Chayuan, Dongliu, three hitching bridge 3 villages) and Qingshui, Yuntian, Lotus 3 townships and Hetang store townships in the Xinmin, Tianxin, Shuangfeng 3 villages.

 Administrative divisions

-After an adjustment of township-level divisions of Shifeng District on 26 November 2015, Shifeng District has 6 subdistricts and a town under its jurisdiction. they are:
+After an adjustment of township-level divisions of Shifeng District on 26 November 2015, Shifeng District has 6 subdistricts and a town under its jurisdiction.
+They are: